lf-/blog/content/posts/tracing-dx-ideas.md

 +++
 date = "2022-12-26"
 draft = true
-path = "/blog/tracing-ideas"
+path = "/blog/tracing-dx-ideas"
-tags = ["haskell", "opentelemetry"] title = "Make tracing easy easily!
-Solving more problems with tracing"
+tags = ["haskell", "opentelemetry", "developer-experience"] title = "Make tracing easy easily!
+Developer experience ideas"
 +++

-I interned at Mercury for several months and built out some ideas for making OpenTelemetry tracing the first choice to investigate something by making it the easiest and most useful option available.
+I interned at Mercury for several months and built out a lot of developer experience improvements.
+Many of these were driven by having a good sense of whether something will be feasible in an afternoon and knowing that I can get away with spending an afternoon programming something nobody asked for yet.

+# OpenTelemetry/Tracing

+Many of the highest impact ideas I had were related to OpenTelemetry tracing: my goal was to make tracing the first choice to investigate any kind of problem from development to production.
 This blog post catalogues the ideas that I implemented, how much work they were, and whether I think they're worth it.

 ## Put a link to traces in a header